camunda/camunda-docs/docs/reference/bpmn-processes/script-tasks/script-tasks.md

 Use [task headers](../../service-tasks/service-tasks#task-headers) to pass static parameters to the job worker (e.g. the script to evaluate).
 The extension shown below requires certain attributes set in the task headers.
-Take a look into the referenced GitHub repository or at the example down below.
+Take a look at the referenced GitHub repository, or the example below.

 Define [variable mappings](/components/concepts/variables.md#inputoutput-variable-mappings) to transform the variables passed to the job worker, or to customize how the variables of the job merge